Symphony No. 2 (Dohnányi): Form

-1. Allegro con brio, ma energico e appassionato
+I. Allegro con brio, ma energico e appassionato

-The first movement, approximately fourteen minutes, begins with a distinctive main theme that recurs in various manifestations.
+The first movement, approximately 14 minutes long, begins with a distinctive main theme that recurs in various manifestations.
 This theme is developed for about one minute and sets a heavy, uncertain air.
 After the introductory material concludes, the second, more lyrical theme is presented by violas and expanded by the woodwinds, displaying Dohnányi's talent for rich harmony and engaging orchestration.
 Although a generally quiet section, it is periodically accented with louder strings; the last accent does not fade and grows in expectation of a passionate high point, but is violently and abruptly interrupted by a burst from the brass and a subsequent use of snares.
 Immediately after the interruption, the basses interject a muscular passage before snares resume with a similar episode.
 The music quiets and returns to a lyrical sequence.

 After several minutes of gradual growth, the movement reaches its climax, a complete recapitulation of the opening theme and its developing material, executed by the brass with a shimmering undercurrent of violins, and punctuated by timpani.
 After a short respite, Dohnányi makes two more brief reiterations of the introductory theme, and then proceeds to the final bars, a massive ending.
 After vacillating wildly between tragedy and triumph for the duration of the movement, Dohnányi concludes strongly in the tonic major.

-2. Adagio pastorale, molto con sentimento
+II.
+Adagio pastorale, molto con sentimento

 The second movement differs drastically from the first, bearing little resemblance to the shifting, stifled martial atmosphere of the opening movement.
 It begins with a pseudo-Romantic theme from the woodwinds, the flutes and oboes playing prominent parts.
 They are later joined by the strings in a sweeping entrance hinting at the style of Dvořák, which play fluidly into a cheerful, but not light, development.
 This passage quiets and the main theme is recapitulated with the flutes, after which a solo clarinet scales playfully, with the support of soft strings and horn.

 This segways into a simple, eerie rhythm set by the harp, playing nine consecutive whole notes with a rich harmony of woodwinds above.
 After several repetitions of the opening material, the movement climaxes with Romantic intensity, the pulsing strings complemented by confident trumpets and timpani.
 There is an extended decline, which then merges into the concluding passages.
 The second movement ends tenderly, with quiet nostalgia.
 It is around twelve minutes in duration.